-- To ensure Relationships and Sex Education is part of a child's broad, balanced curriculum, integral to the basic curriculum of the school and part of the child's all-round development. - To enable pupils to understand the qualities of healthy relationships based on Christian principles, including the importance of marriage and lifelong commitments as a basis for sexual relationship. - To prepare children for healthy relationships in an online world. - To understand how to stay safe, know the importance of boundaries and how to report abuse or feelings of being unsafe. - To understand the importance of "consent". - Help pupils develop a positive and secure personal identity, a sense of their own value and feelings of confidence and empathy. - Create a positive culture around issues of sexuality and relationship. - To ensure that all understand the importance of respecting others and accepting those who differ, yet challenging those behaviours and attitudes which exploit others and do not reflect Christian values. - To know how to 'love your neighbour' even when we might disagree.
+- To ensure Relationships and Sex Education is part of a child's broad, balanced curriculum, integral to the basic curriculum of the school and part of the child's all-round development. - To enable pupils to understand the qualities of healthy relationships based on Christian principles, including the importance of marriage and lifelong commitments as a basis for sexual relationship. - To prepare children for healthy relationships in an online world. - To understand how to stay safe, know the importance of boundaries and how to report abuse or feelings of being unsafe. - To understand the importance of "consent". - Help pupils develop a positive and secure personal identity, a sense of their own value and feelings of confidence and empathy. - Create a positive culture around issues of sexuality and relationship. - To ensure that all understand the importance of respecting others and accepting those who differ, being mindful of and including appropriate embedding of Protected Characteristics and challenging those behaviours and attitudes which exploit others and do not reflect Christian values. - To know how to 'love your neighbour' even when we might disagree.